About us

 Plus icon

-Yes, all visa applications have to be submitted in person as per the new visa regulations that came into effect in May 2014.
+Yes, all visa applications have to be submitted in person as per the new visa regulations (ETA) that came into effect in 2025.
 If there is no formal South African representation in your country by means of an established mission, jurisdiction over your region will have been allocated to a nearby mission.

 https://www.savisas.com